 The UNH IT Safe Electronic Equipment Disposal (SEED) program provides for the disposal of surplus equipment containing data storage, including computers and mobile devices, as well as equipment containing circuit boards such as monitors, printers, peripherals, scientific equipment and audio-visual equipment.
 This program differs from the USNH Surplus Property program in several important ways:

-We review requests for disposal of electronic equipment and contact you via email with approval of the request and confirmation of the drop off date for the approved equipment.
+Each request for disposal of electronic equipment is reviewed and the requester is contacted via email with approval of the request and confirmation of the drop off date for the approved equipment.

 · UNH IT is your primary contact for this service.

-For detailed information, or to follow up on your request, contact IT Computer Repair Services thru the IT Service Desk at 862-4242 or the website at: https://itsupport.unh.edu/
+For questions on the servive or a request, contact IT Computer Repair Services thru the IT Service Desk at 862-4242 or the website at: https://itsupport.unh.edu/

 · Equipment collections are scheduled regularly at the loading dock at One Leavitt Lane, Durham.